iesahin/xvc/book/src/ref/xvc-pipeline-step-dependency.md

 Options:
   -s, --step-name <STEP_NAME>    Name of the step to add the dependency to
+      --generic <GENERICS>       Add a generic command output as a dependency.
+Can be used multiple times.
+Please delimit the command with ' ' to avoid shell expansion
-      --file <FILES>             Add a file dependency to the step.
+      --url <URLS>               Add a URL dependency to the step.
+Can be used multiple times --file <FILES>             Add a file dependency to the step.
 Can be used multiple times --step <STEPS>             Add a step dependency to a step.
 Can be used multiple times.
 Steps are referred with their names
-      --pipeline <PIPELINES>     Add a pipeline dependency to a step.
-Can be used multiple times.
-Pipelines are referred with their names
       --directory <DIRECTORIES>  Add a directory dependency to the step.
 Can be used multiple times --glob <GLOBS>             Add a glob dependency to the step.
 Can be used multiple times --param <PARAMS>           Add a parameter dependency to the step in the form filename.yaml::model.units .
 Can be used multiple times